jpeay/Travis/README.md

 	Next, click the x and then the drop-down menu bar.
 This will bring up the mobile view.
 To navigate the mobile layout use the navigation arrows.
 To view the image using the light-box click on the image.
 To exit the mobile drop-down, click the square at the top of the screen between the minimize button and the X.

-Thank you coming to visit, please come again, soon
+Thank you for visiting, please come again, soon